 TRACE, through its Foundation, which supports projects that encourage greater commercial transparency, announced that it will sponsor Russian investigative reporter Lily Dobrovolskaya to participate in a six-month journalism fellowship program administered by Alfred Friendly Press Partners.

-As the inaugural TRACE Journalism Fellow, Dobrovolskaya will join the Alfred Friendly program’s Class of 2019 and train at the Missouri School of Journalism for five weeks in the spring.
+As the inaugural TRACE Journalism Fellow, Dobrovolskaya joined the Alfred Friendly program’s Class of 2019 and trained at the Missouri School of Journalism for three weeks in the spring.
 She then went to work for five months at The Wall Street Journal, joining a team of Pulitzer-Prize-winning investigative reporters who specialize in computer-assisted reporting.

 Dobrovolskaya, 30, has worked for six years as a journalist in Russian and Armenian independent media and now heads the North American Investigations Division at Transparency International in Russia.

 Dobrovolskaya’s recent work includes a co-authored article published in the Miami Herald focusing on a Russian general who owned $38 million in Florida real estate and an article published through her anti-corruption nonprofit about a U.S. gas exporter’s lobbyists who failed to disclose Russian interests.

 “I want to explore the new tools, resources and new technologies used by American media and apply this knowledge in my organization in Russia,” Dobrovolskaya said.
 “Since corruption is one of the major issues inherent to the Russian government precluding the country from moving forward, it has become my major focus and goal to fight corruption and promote transparency, accountability and integrity at all levels and across all sectors of society.”